 4. Multiple Addon Domains

 To accommodate these extra domains, we need extra hosting space.
-And this is why it is important to have a web hosting account that allows adding multiple domains.
+This is why it is important to have a web hosting account that allows adding multiple domains.

-Unless you are willing to hoop between two or three web hosts every two years, there is no way to avoid the pricey renewal costs.
+Unless you are willing to hop between two or three web hosts every two years, there is no way to avoid pricey renewal costs.

-In general, any shared hosting priced below $10/mo is acceptable but you might have a lower tolerance.
-So, to avoid any unpleasant surprise, you should check the TOS and make sure you are okay with the renewal prices before signup.
+To avoid any unpleasant surprises, check the ToS and make sure you are okay with the renewal rates before signup.